Levejoma/Javascript/README.md

 # Javascript
-Here's some of my university projects made with javascript.
+Here's some of my university work made with javascript.